Dirac operators for matrix algebras converging to coadjoint orbits: The C*-metrics

 \begin{definition} Let $\cA $ be a unital C*-normed $* $-algebra.
 By a C*-metric on $\cA $ we mean a seminorm $ L $ on $\cA $ having the following properties.
 For any $a, b\in \cA $: \begin{enumerate} \item $ L(a) = 0 $ if and only if $a\in \bC 1_\cA $. \item $ L(a^*) = L(a) $. \item $ L $ is lower semi-continuous with respect to the norm of $\cA $. \item $ L $ satisfies the Leibnitz inequality

 \item Let $ S(\cA) $ be the state space of $\cA $.
 Define a metric, $\rho_L$, on $ S(\cA) $ by

-(Without further hypotheses this metric can take value $+\infty$.)
-We require that the topology on $ S(\cA) $ from this metric coincide with the weak-$*$ topology on $S(\cA) $ (so, in particular, $\rho^L$ will never take value $+\infty$).
+Without further hypotheses this metric can take value $+\infty$.
+We require that the topology on $ S(\cA) $ from this metric coincide with the weak-$*$ topology on $S(\cA) $.
+Then, in particular, $\rho^L$ will never take value $+\infty$.
+(The condition $a^* = a$ in the definition of $\rho^L(\mu, \nu)$ can be omitted without changing $\rho^L(\mu, \nu)$, as explained just before definition 2.1 of \cite{R6}.) \end{enumerate} If $\cA $ is actually a C*-algebra, and if $ L $ is a seminorm on $\cA $ that is permitted to take the value $+\infty$, but is semi-finite in the sense that $\cA_f =\{a: L(a) < \infty\}$ is dense in $\cA $, and if the restriction of $L $ to $\cA_f $ satisfies the 5 properties above, then we will also call $ L $ a C*-metric (on $\cA$).

-\end{enumerate} If $\cA $ is actually a C*-algebra, and if $ L $ is a seminorm on $\cA $ that is permitted to take the value $+\infty$, but is semi-finite in the sense that $\cA_f =\{a: L(a) < \infty\}$ is dense in $\cA $, and if the restriction of $L $ to $\cA_f $ satisfies the 5 properties above, then we will also call $ L $ a C*-metric (on $\cA$). \end{definition}
+A pair $(\cA, L)$ consisting of a unital C*-normed $*$-algebra $\cA$ and a C*-metric $L$ on $\cA$ is called a \emph{compact C*-metric space}. \end{definition}

 Here is the motivating example.
 Let $ (X,\rho) $ be a compact metric space, and let $ A $ be the C*-algebra $ C (X) $ of all continuous complex-valued functions on $X $.
 Let $L^\rho $ assign to each function its Lipschitz constant, that is,